dannyswat/learnspeak/design/DATABASE.md

     id SERIAL PRIMARY KEY,
     name VARCHAR(200) NOT NULL,
     description TEXT,
+    language_id INTEGER NOT NULL REFERENCES languages(id),
     created_by INTEGER NOT NULL REFERENCES users(id),
     created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, updated_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP );

+CREATE INDEX idx_journeys_language_id ON journeys(language_id);
 CREATE INDEX idx_journeys_created_by ON journeys(created_by);
+CREATE INDEX idx_journeys_language_creator ON journeys(language_id, created_by);
 ```

 **Fields**:
 - `id`: Primary key
 - `name`: Journey name (e.g., "My First 100 Words", "Everyday Conversations")
 - `description`: Journey description
+- `language_id`: Target language for this learning journey
+- `created_by`: User ID of creator

+**Design Rationale**: Journeys are now language-specific.
+This ensures:
+- A journey only contains topics in the same language
+- Learners can have separate progress for different languages
+- Teachers can create parallel journeys for different languages

 ---